ATMoS-Waterloo/ATMoS/README.md

-# ATMoS
+# ATMoS+

+This branch maintains the code for ATMoS+, an extension of ATMoS.
 ATMoS is a framework for applying [reinforcement learning](https://medium.com/machine-learning-for-humans/reinforcement-learning-6eacf258b265) to security management of [Software-defined Networks](https://medium.com/@blackvvine/sdn-part-1-what-is-software-defined-networking-sdn-and-why-should-i-know-about-it-e73a250ceccd).
+ATMoS+ uses permutation-equivariant and permutation-invariant functions to build a more robust reinforcement learning agent that allows hosts to be reordered and can scale to larger or smaller networks.

 # Concepts